Rating Authorities

 Rating Authorities are individual caseworkers who are assigned to review each claim or appeal.

-Before 2009, the DoD had their own Rating Authorities as part of the PEB that assigned ratings based on each branch’s own rating system, but this caused inconsistencies within the military disability system.
-To fix this problem, the Integrated Disability Evaluation System was set up to streamline the disability rating process by merging the DoD Disability Process with the VA Disability Process.
+To fix this problem, the Integrated Disability Evaluation System was set up in 2009 to streamline the disability rating process by merging the DoD Disability Process with the VA Disability Process.

-The Integrated Disability Evaluation System got rid of the DoD’s Rating Authorities.
-Now, the VA’s Rating Authorities make the rating decisions, and the DoD “borrows” and uses those ratings as their own.
+The Integrated Disability Evaluation System essentially got rid of the DoD’s Rating Authorities.
+Now, the VA’s authorities make the rating decisions, and the DoD “borrows” and uses those ratings as their own.

-The only time the DoD makes any rating decisions separate from the VA is when a service member is placed on TDRL.
-This occurs when a service member has a condition that makes them Unfit for Duty but is expected to improve or worsen significantly within the next 5 years.
+The only times the DoD makes any rating decisions separate from the VA is when a service member is placed on TDRL or when a case is being reviewed by the PDBR.

 Return to Top